liborty/rstats/README.md

 * Some vector algebra as above for vectors of u8 (bytes).
 * Frequency count of bytes by their values (Histogram or Probability Density Function).
-* Entropy measure in units of e (using natural logarithms).
+* Entropy measures in units of e (using natural logarithms).

 ## Trait MutVectors